How to Remove Wakefield & Associates from Your Credit Report

 If the Wakefield & Associates entry contains inaccurate information, you have the right to dispute it directly with Equifax, Experian, and TransUnion.

-You can file disputes online through each bureau's website, or use a tool like Kikoff, which provides free dispute letter generation so you can file cleanly and efficiently without paying for a third-party service.
+You can file disputes online through each bureau's website, or use a tool like Kikoff, which provides free dispute letter generation.
+A 609 dispute letter is another option worth knowing about.

 Step 5: Negotiate a pay-for-delete agreement